 * Focus on Jackson Hole meeting

-* Dollar holds steady vs basket of six major currencies
+* Dollar edges up vs basket of six major currencies (Updates prices)

-SINGAPORE, Aug 22 (Reuters) - The dollar held steady against a basket of currencies on Tuesday, with traders focusing on the annual central banking conference in Jackson Hole this week for insights on the outlook for monetary policy.
+SINGAPORE, Aug 22 (Reuters) - The dollar inched higher against a basket of currencies on Tuesday, with traders focusing on the annual central banking conference in Jackson Hole this week for insights into the outlook for monetary policy.